Questions & Answers

 The Barcelona Challenge for Good Food and Climate aims to become a tool that can be used all over the world to enable local authorities, in strong collaboration with citizens as key actors, to engage in climate action by compiling, visualising and/or catalysing specific actions that target different areas of the agri-food system.
 These actions will have an impact on the mitigation of and adaptation to the climate emergency over the 2021-2030 period.
 It will simultaneously contribute to foregrounding the commitment and leadership of cities on these topics.

-Cities committed to The Barcelona Challenge contribute to generate a worldwide community of like-minded cities, national and international city networks, civil society organisations and other key stakeholders that help them strengthen the mitigation and adaptation impact of their food policies, acting as a guidance framework, providing examples of good practice and opportunities for learning exchange and monitoring.
+Cities committed to The Barcelona Challenge contribute to generate a worldwide community of like-minded cities, that interacts with national and international city networks, civil society organisations and other key stakeholders that help them strengthen the mitigation and adaptation impact of their food policies, acting as a guidance framework, providing examples of good practices and opportunities for learning exchange and monitoring.

 The Barcelona Challenge for Good Food and Climate addresses two key issues: the mitigation of and adaptation to the climate emergency, through a commitment to transform local agri-food systems to ensure access to sufficient, sustainable, healthy and nutritious diets for all, therefore preventing food vulnerability and enhancing food justice.